MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/what-are-messaging-extensions.md

 ### Link unfurling

-You also have to option to invoke your service when a URL is pasted in the compose message area.
+You also can invoke your service when a URL is pasted in the compose message area.
 This functionality, known as **link unfurling**, allows you to subscribe to receive an invoke when URLs containing a particular domain are pasted into the compose message area.
 Your web service can "unfurl" the URL into a detailed card, providing more information than the standard website preview card.
-You can even add buttons to allow your users to immediately take action without leaving the Microsoft Teams client.
+You can even add buttons so users can take action without leaving Teams.

-## Get Started
+## Get started

 Ready to get started building?
 Try one of our quickstarts: